Scope and Purpose

 - Continually monitor and assess the trends and likely impacts of changing climatic and sea level conditions on the Chesapeake Bay ecosystem, including the effectiveness of restoration and protection policies, programs, and projects.

 - Continually pursue, design, and construct restoration and protection projects to enhance the resiliency of Bay and aquatic ecosystems from the impacts of coastal erosion, coastal flooding, more intense and more frequent storms, and sea level rise.

 In June, 2021 the Climate Resiliency Management Strategy was released.
 This strategy currently serves as the guide for climate related planning, reserach and programmatic efforts for the Chesapeake Bay Program Partnership.

-To learn more about planned activities, review the Climate Resiliency Biennial Work Plan.
+To learn more about planned activities, review the Climate Resiliency Logic and Action Plan.